Particular/docs.particular.net/samples/azure/functions/service-bus/sample.md

 snippet: EndpointSetup

-Alternatively, the endpoint can be automatically configured with the endpoint name, the transport connection string, and the logger passed into the function using a static factory method provided by `ServiceBusTriggeredEndpointConfiguration.CreateUsingFunctionAndTriggerAttributesInformation` method.
+Alternatively, the endpoint can be automatically configured with the endpoint name, the transport connection string, and the logger passed into the function using a static factory method provided by `ServiceBusTriggeredEndpointConfiguration.FromAttributes` method.

 snippet: AlternativeEndpointSetup